MafiZo/RichTest/README.md

 # RichTest
-RichTest facilitates TDD development and reduces the number of test cases that should be execute.
+RichTest facilitates TDD development and reduces the number of test cases that should be executed.